Diseases

 • Prevention tools

-Good management and hygiene is critical for preventing outbreaks of cryptosporidiosis.
-No vaccines are available nor are there approved treatments.
-Use of colostrum.
+Good management and hygiene are critical for preventing outbreaks of cryptosporidiosis.
+Ensuring use of good quality colostrum.

 • Surveillance

 Passive surveillance resulting from samples submitted to diagnostic laboratories.
-In addition, seroepidemiological surveys of exposure can be undertaken mostly using ELISA based methods.
+In addition, seroepidemiological surveys of exposure can be undertaken mostly using ELISA-based methods.
+Epidemiological data on human infection is gathered across Europe using the The European Surveillance System (TESSy).
+However not all countries report or gather data, and animal data are not included.
+Species and genotype data are not reported.

-3. Investigate how long do antibodies / protection persist in infected individuals and livestock species
+3. Surveillance on the duration of antibodies / protection in infected individuals and livestock species could provide useful information.

 • Past experiences on success (and failures) of prevention, control, eradication in regions outside Europe

-Good hygiene can be effective, albeit treatment and isolation of clinically affected animals is warranted.
+Good hygiene can be effective, and treatment and isolation of clinically affected animals is warranted.
 Eradication of the parasite is unlikely.

-1. Perform field studies in order to evaluate treatment and/or management/environmental measures, under different management/climate conditions
+1. Field studies to evaluate treatment and/or management/environmental measures under different management/climate conditions are lacking.

-2. Do specific monitoring studies in water catchment areas near study farms where measures are being implemented to reduce/prevent Cryptosporidium from contaminating the environment.
+2. Monitoring studies in water catchments near study farms where different measures are being implemented to reduce/prevent Cryptosporidium shedding or environmental contamination could provide useful information

 • Costs of above measures